 The most effective way to ensure chromium-6 is removed from your water supply is through either reverse osmosis filtration or sophisticated carbon and micron filtration.
-Culligan can make a recommendation about which of the styles of reverse osmosis filter would make sense for your home, and help you understand how the chromium-6 removal process works.
+Culligan can make a recommendation about which of the styles of [dealer-url page=”product-reverse-osmosis”] reverse osmosis filter would make sense for your home, and help you understand how the chromium-6 removal process works.

 If a water filtration system doesn’t fit your home’s needs, bottled water may provide a safe alternative.
 However, you’ll want to do your research, as many kinds of bottled water are often simply repurposed tap water.
 Culligan provides the highest-quality, purest drinking water, free from harmful contaminants, and can be delivered right to your home on a schedule that works for you.

-Your local Culligan of Denver will be able to help you find the best solution for your home’s specific needs, whether you have elevated chromium-6 levels, or something else affecting your water.
+Your local Culligan Denver will be able to help you find the best solution for your home’s specific needs, whether you have elevated chromium-6 levels, or something else affecting your water.
 Schedule your free water test online today to get started.